The Wine Tasting Adventure

 How many visitors to Tuscany send home photos and postcards of the Tuscan landscape, especially images filled with vineyards?

-This method of slow travel gives you ample time to appreciate the detail and work behind caring for the vineyards: the pruning, the fruit, and even the precision of each row, lined up perfectly to catch the best of the sun.
-While pedalling the hillside before you start your wine tasting, you can stop and literally smell the roses.
+This method of slow travel gives you ample time to appreciate the detail and work behind caring for the vineyards: the pruning, the fruit, and even the precision of each row lined up perfectly to catch the best of the sun.
+While pedaling the hillside before you start your wine tasting, you can stop and literally smell the roses.
 Did you know, before technology made it easier to predict problems, farmers would place roses at the end of the rows?
 Roses are more delicate than the vines, so if a parasite or sickness was invading, they would be forewarned by the health of the rose plants.

 The Magic of the Wine Harvest

 It says a lot about the culture when the Italians have one word that specifically signifies the harvesting of the grapes: la vendemmia.
 This one word shows how over the centuries, wine production has become embedded in the culture and the language.
-Places like Radda in Chianti and Grosseto conserve artefacts that demonstrate how long — as far back as the Etruscans — this area of Italy has been commercing in wine.
+Places like Radda in Chianti and Grosseto conserve artifacts that demonstrate how long — as far back as the Etruscans — this area of Italy has been commercing in wine.
 The vendemmia of today, often evoking an image of camaraderie and a touch of romance, has been transformed into a science experiment!

 In today’s technological world, festivals and sagas celebrating the harvest may cling to traditional calendars, but the harvest is strictly governed by the constant testing of the sugar content of the grape.
 Photosynthesis creates sucrose in the leaves, which at the end of the season moves to the fruit; sunlight and warm temps are fundamental to starting this process.
 The wonderful Tuscan climate is an important factor, but you need to catch the fruit when the acid and the sugars are at just the right balance thus, the science experiment phase means daily testing of the fruit to determine the beginning of the harvest.